conversationai/perspectiveapi/model_cards/English/toxicity.md

 #### Human-assisted moderation
-Make moderation easier with an ML assisted tool that helps prioritize comments for moderation, and create custom tasks for automated actions.
+Make moderation easier with an ML assisted tool that helps prioritize comments for human moderation, and create custom tasks for automated actions.
+See our [moderator tool](https://github.com/conversationai/conversationai-moderator) as an example.
 &nbsp;

 #### Author feedback